-15 NBA Stars Who Would Have Been Your Parents' MVP
+15 NBA Stars Who Would've Been MVP in a Previous Era

 Step 4: Now, we can compare the average MVP's numbers per 76.6 possessions to a handful of players today per 76.6 possessions.

-Now, we're on a more level playing field.
+That puts everyone on a more level playing field.

 Step 5: And speaking of level playing fields, we need to find the league-average true shooting percentage from 1974 to 2018.